 Skip to content

-It’s tax season, and you know what that means: a hefty refund could be just around the corner.
+It’s tax season, and you know what that means — a hefty refund might be right around the corner.

-Are you expecting a decent tax refund this year?
-Here’s how you can best leverage that cash as a hopeful first-time homebuyer:
+If you’re expecting a decent tax return this spring, let’s dive in and learn some ways you can leverage that cash as a first-time buyer.

-Your first option is to put that refund toward your down payment.
-Add it to an interest-earning savings account, and watch your balance grow at an even faster rate (meaning a possibly sooner-than-expected purchase!)
+Your first option is to put your refund toward a down payment.
+Add it to an interest-earning savings account and watch your balance grow at an even faster rate.

-A bigger down payment also means a lower loan balance and a lower, more affordable monthly payment.
-It could also help you avoid private mortgage insurance (yet another monthly cost) or even lower the mortgage rate you’re offered, which means less paid in interest over the course of your loan.
-No matter how you slice it, putting your tax refund toward your down payment can mean big savings.
+A bigger down payment means a lower loan balance and a lower, more manageable monthly payment.
+It might also help you avoid paying private monthly insurance (PMI), which is yet another monthly cost.
+A lower down payment may even lower the rate you’re offered, which means you’ll pay less in interest over the life of the loan.
+Any way you look at it, putting your refund toward your down payment is a smart move and can mean big savings.

-Your credit score plays a big role in what mortgage rates you qualify for (as well as what loan products in general).
 Don’t have perfect credit?
-Your tax refund could help improve it.
-Use the refund to pay down existing debts, like credit cards, auto loans, and student loan debts.
-Make sure to start with the higher interest ones first, as this will free up more cash to pay down the other balances.
-Once you’ve paid down some debts and your score has adjusted, you might qualify for a better interest rate on your mortgage loan.
+Your credit score plays a big role in what mortgage rates you qualify for — and your tax refund could help improve it.
+Use your refund to pay down existing debts, like credit cards, auto loans, and student loans.
+Be sure ot start with the higher-interest loans first.
+Once you’ve paid down some debts and your score has adjusted, you might qualify for a better interest rate on your mortgage.

-Once you’ve bought the home, use your refund to make an extra mortgage payment — or even two, if possible.
+After you’ve bought a home, use your refund to make an extra mortgage payment or two, if possible.
 Extra payments lower your loan balance, as well as the interest you pay over the course of the loan.
-They could even help you pay off your loan sooner, as long as you can commit to an extra payment or two every year.
+They could even help you pay off your loan sooner, as long as you can commit to an extra payment or two each year.

 Homebuyers are always thinking of their purchase costs — the listing price, their agent’s commission, the closing costs, and more.
-But what they often fail to consider?
-The costs of actually moving into the home.
+But what they often forget to consider is the costs of actually moving into the home.
 Moving can be expensive — particularly in the busy spring and summer seasons.
 There are vans to rent, movers to book, boxes and packing supplies to buy, and a whole slew of other costs and expenses.
 If you’re moving from afar, travel can get costly as well.
 Your tax refund can put a dent in these costs — or maybe even pay for them entirely.

 Are you buying a home much bigger than your existing rental or apartment?
 Then you’ll probably need new furniture, decor, and other supplies as well — all of which can get pricey, especially when purchased simultaneously.
 Consider using your tax refund toward these costs, and give yourself some freedom when it comes time to outfitting your new home.